Skip to content

 Once you've customized your action step how you'd like, click Continue.

 Now it's time to test your action.
-When you click Test & Review or Test & Continue, Zapier will send test data to your action app.
+When you click Test step, Zapier will send test data to your action app.
 In our example, Zapier will create a new database item in Notion according to how we set up the action step.
-We always recommend testing your Zap to check if your step looks ok.
+We always recommend testing your Zap to check if your step looks okay.
 But if you'd rather skip the test, just click Skip Test in the bottom-right corner.

 Keep track of all your events with Google Calendar and Notion